Vinny0999/Vinny0999/README.md

 ---

-### 🚀 About Me
+### 🔥 About Me

-- 💻 I'm a **Software Engineer** & **Full Stack Developer**
+- 🧑‍💻 Software Engineer & Full Stack Developer
-- 🧠 Passionate about tech, solving problems & building things from scratch
+- 🔨 I love turning ideas into real-world products
-- 🎨 Javascript, Node.js, React are my playgrounds
+- 🌐 Exploring new tech and cloud platforms is my thing
-- 🌍 I love traveling, coding in cafés, and discovering cultures!
+- 🎯 Currently building apps with React, Django, AWS & more

 ---